-State Highway 58 provides a vital connection for freight movements between the Western Corridor and the Hutt Valley.
+State Highway 58 provides a vital connection for freight movements between State Highway 1 and State Highway 2.

 51 Source: Wellington Transport Strategic Model (WTSM).

 Freight movement via the airport is a relatively minor component of the region's freight traffic, largely due to the restriction in aircraft size that can be accommodated by Wellington airport.
 A future increase in freight movement from 5,000 tonnes to 28,000 tonnes by 2030, mainly from increases in international freight, is predicted as a result of planned improvements to the airport identified in the 2030 Master Plan.
 The importance of access to and from Wellington airport will increase with any future increase in air freight volumes.